qualiascript/datra/datra_maps.md

 coalizes any labeled DaTra map's arrow set.

 II.3.2.
-The **Union Operator** is equivalent to a pullback in the `DaTra` category, and as such is defined on labeled DaTra maps whose territory have isomorphic targets.
-In case it is defined, its action is to compute the pushout of the origins of each pair of arrows and use it as the new arrow origin.
+The **Union Operator** is equivalent to a pullback in the `DaTra` category, and as such is defined on labeled DaTra maps of equal cardinality with isomorphic targets arrow-wise.
+If it is defined, its action is to compute the pushout of the origins of each pair of arrows and use it as the new arrow origin.
 It is denoted using the `&` symbol.
 For instance, `[[x : N := 1; y : N; z : N := 2] & [x : N; y : N := 2; z : N := 3]]` is equal to `[x : N := 1; y : N := 2, >< [z : N := 2; z : N := 3]]`.
 Note the usage of the coalition operator.
 The **Safe Union